dwebstersensus/embedded-resources/docs/README_template.md

 Describe what software and libraries you will need to install in order to build and use this project.
 Provide details on how to resolve these dependencies.

-Remember: git-lfs is a dependency that developers will need to resolve before they can get started with a repo using LFS.

 ```
 Examples should be included